ralflorent/namefully/readme.md

   - full name: `Mr. John Joe Smith, PhD`
 - possible usernames: `jsmith, johnsmith, j.smith`, etc.

-### The allowed punctuation

-So far, we allowed the following punctuations: comma, period, apostrophe (single quote), and hyphen.

 ### Special cases not being covered so far

 `namefully` does not have support for certain use cases: